How Oracle Siebel CRM Licensing Works:

 Customer Applications: Developed for an organization’s customers, these applications facilitate online purchases and self-service options.

-Partner Applications: Created for an organization’s partners, these applications help manage and streamline partner interactions and transactions.
+Partner Applications: These applications, created for an organization’s partners, help manage and streamline partner interactions and transactions.

-Understanding the distinctions between horizontal, vertical, and analytics applications within the Siebel product suite, as well as the categorization by user type, helps businesses choose the right tools to meet their specific needs.
-This structured approach ensures that all users, from employees to customers to partners, have access to functionalities that enhance their interactions and operational efficiency.
+Understanding the distinctions between horizontal, vertical, and analytics applications within the Siebel product suite and categorizing them by user type helps businesses choose the right tools to meet their needs.
+This structured approach ensures that all users, from employees to customers to partners, can access functionalities that enhance their interactions and operational efficiency.

 The Siebel product suite offers three types of applications: